spellshape/cli/actions/cli/readme.md

-# Ignite CLI Action
+# Spellshape CLI Action

-This action makes the `ignite` CLI available as a Github Action.
+This action makes the `spellshape` CLI available as a Github Action.

 ## Quick start